oscarolsson94/security/inlämning3.md

 ## Fix

-To fix this vulnerability, we make use of `toAbsolutePath` followed by `normalize` to get the full path of the user input without extra `../`.
-We also grab the actual path of the "flags" folder.
+To fix this vulnerability, we make use of `Encoder`, which is a class from the Owasp library which specializes in web security.
+The Encoder changes the way the `<script>` tag is interpreted by the browser.
+All we need to do is to wrap our input inside of an Encoder-object, and the input will be interpreted as just a plain String by the browser:
 ```
         String flagName = context.queryParam("name");